 I love shooting portraits on sheet film.
-They have a lovely smooth tonality and perfect depth to them.
+They have a lovely smooth tonality and uncanny depth to them.
 A classic style that makes anyone look fantastic.

-Many photographers are intimidated by shooting a large format camera.
-There is no real reason to be be.
-A view camera is actually a very straightforward device.
+Large format cameras can seem intimidating .
+In reality, a view camera is actually a very straightforward device.
 It has same basic controls as any other camera, focus, aperture and shutter.
-The camera is more clunky than a modern DLSR, but it produces results that can’t easily be copied by a digital camera.
+The camera came seem old fashioned compared to a modern DLSR, but it can produce results that can’t easily be copied by a digital camera.
+Large format cameras have many controls that a standard digital camera doesn’t.
+Develop you skills and you can use these to your benefit.
 These are my tips for making great large format portraits.

-Use a Shot List and Ration your film.
+Have a Shot List and shoot your film sensibly.

 Making large format portraits is a leisurely process.
 Setting up can be slow, so it’s really important that you keep your subject at their ease, and being a able to chat away while you set up the camera is an important and underrated skill.
 Using a view camera can help as it is a real conversation piece.
 When I have approached people to take their photo I find that the vast majority are interested in the camera, and interested to know about the process.
 So it’s easy to keep them engaged, and to prepare the camera at the same time.